pwdd/pwdd.github.io/_posts/2016-11-06-the-internet-layers.md

 Each layer follows certain **protocols** that allow them the communicate and exchange the data between each other.

-In a nutshell, this is how it goes:
+The TCP/IP has 4 layers and, in a nutshell, this is how it goes:

 1. **The application layer**: The client